milosh-sp/news-agregator-innoscripta/README.md

 1. Make sure you have [docker](https://docs.docker.com/) installed on your machine
-2. The app needs API keys from each api provide:
+2. The app needs API keys from each api provider:
    [NewsAPI](https://newsapi.org/docs)
    [TheGuardian](https://open-platform.theguardian.com/documentation/)
    [NyTimes](https://developer.nytimes.com/docs/articlesearch-product/1/routes/articlesearch.json/get)

-3. Before running the docker containte, it is needed to have the API keys in an `.env` file.
+3. Before running the docker container, it is needed to have the API keys in an `.env` file.
 Make sure all `.env` keys are prefixed with `VITE_`, otherwise Vite and Docker will ignore them